KiryXA305/KiryXA305/README.md

 # Hello!
 Im KiryXA305.
 I'm coding a bit.
-Mostly simple programs and games.
+Mostly simple programs and games.<br>
 And I like it!

 ### Programming languages